vuejs/docs/src/guide/essentials/template-syntax.md

 <a @click="url"> ... </a>
 ```

-Here the argument is the event name to listen to. `v-on` is one of the few directives that also have a corresponding shorthand, with its shorthand character being `@`.
+Here the argument is the event name to listen to: `click`. `v-on` is one of the few directives that also have a corresponding shorthand, with its shorthand character being `@`.
 We will talk about event handling in more detail too.

 ### Dynamic Arguments